Client Visibility

 Result: declining impressions and fewer inbound calls

-If your business is not showing on Google Maps, demand did not decline.
+When a client is not showing on Google Maps, demand did not decline.
 Search volume remains consistent.
 Visibility shifted to a competitor.

 When rankings change, revenue shifts quietly.